 Maratheftiko still represents only 3% of cultivated vineyards on the island but has become extremely popular among Cypriot winemakers and wine enthusiasts.

-Maratheftiko grapes are small and have a thick skin which gives wines a very deep red color, plenty of tannins and fresh acidity.
-Wines made from Maratheftiko can be distinguished by their dark berry and flower aromas.
+Maratheftiko grapes are medium to large and have a thick skin which gives wines a very deep red color, plenty of tannins and fresh acidity.
+Wines made from Maratheftiko can be distinguished by their dark berry and floral aromas.

 Fikardos Winery works in close cooperation with vine growers and always aims in selecting the best grapes for vinification.
 Besides working with international varieties the winery gives strong emphasis to Cyprus Indigenous varieties.